Armoured warfare of the Islamic State: Tactics

 The Islamic State's AFVs usually do not operate on their own, and are instead employed as part of mobile ad hoc combined arms reaction forces.
 In Syria and Iraq, these included tanks, technicals, and artillery which were stationed at hidden positions, often in vicinity of the frontline.
 If enemy forces broke through in some area or an offensive was launched by IS, the small reaction forces would launch an attack in two waves, with VBIEDs acting as spearheads which destroy hostile strongholds or cause confusion, followed by the AFVs and technicals.
 These assaults were often very successful, resulting in the rout of anti-IS forces.
+In the Siege of Kobani, IS tanks were sophistically deployed to soften up targets for infantry assaults; in this regard, one United States special operations forces officer stated that the Islamic State used its tanks "the way that the [United States] and the Russians would doctrinally use armor".

+The Islamic State's use of tanks in Syria and Iraq became severely hampered as its enemies waged an increasingly effective air campaign.
+Researcher Ido Levy argued that after the Siege of Kobani, "reliance on concentrated firepower became a liability because of the ease with which coalition airpower could target slow-moving heavy weapons and SVBIEDs".
+Thus, tanks became less and less important to overall IS operations.

 Camouflage and decoys

 To protect its armour from airstrikes, IS makes extensive use of camouflage and decoys.
 "The Workshops" would commonly add multi-spectral camouflage to tanks.
 In addition, some tanks were outfitted with camouflage consisting of leather strips and camouflage nets which made the vehicles harder to spot from the ground and the air.
 At least one tank was even outfitted with a superstructure which made it look like a truck from above.
 IS troops also built wooden dummy tanks during the Battle of Mosul (2016–17) to divert airstrikes.